Manila Airport is situated 6km from Makati however, due to the traffic it can often take in excess of 30 minutes to travel between the two locations.

 Yellow Taxis serve only the airport, while they are more expensive than white taxis (around 100 PHP more) they are heavily regulated and serve the airport 24/7.

 If you’re not travelling from Manila Airport to Makati using Grab then Yellow taxi’s are you’re next safest option.
+These Yellow taxis are available outside arrivals.

 The starting fare for a yellow taxi is 70 PHP unlike the white coupon taxies below (which are less safe, and more prone to tourist scams) which have a starting fare of 40 PHP.